Protecting the Rights of New Mothers

 However, new moms are protected under the Pregnancy Discrimination Act of 1978 (PDA), an amendment to Title VII of the Civil Rights Act of 1964, which clarifies that discrimination based on pregnancy is a form of sex discrimination.
 Under Title VII, employers are prohibited from treating pregnant women differently from other sick, injured, or disabled employees.

-As leading pregnancy discrimination attorneys in Atlanta, Barrett & Farahany, LLP can help you understand your rights under Title VII to protect the well-being of your new family.
+As leading pregnancy discrimination attorneys in Atlanta, Barrett & Farahany can help you understand your rights under Title VII to protect the well-being of your new family.

 Pregnancy discrimination can include any of the following actions by an employer: